sGraffione/Minicar_Autonomous/README.md

   sudo apt install xfce4
   sudo apt install xubuntu-desktop
   ```
-  This process will ask you to choose the display manager as well.
+  This process might ask you to choose the display manager as well.
 Chose gdm3.
+- Reboot the system.
+After a while, it will show you Xubuntu.